Yes... things can go wrong

 No. 7: The wrong professional

-We will do an article dedicated to this entirely.
+We have an article dedicated to this entirely.
 The handyman is not a wallpaper installer.
 One time a customer told us her installer had 20 years experience painting walls: He painted the wall and right after sealed it with a nice peel and stick wallpaper.
 Wet paint fumes lifted the whole thing and damaged the adhesive.

 A traditional wallpaper installer does not necessarily know about peel and stick wallpaper, asking for the right experience is key.
 One time we had a customer telling us our products were a disgrace: The installer removed all backing papers at once and tossed the panels on the wall expecting the panels to “slide” on the wall just like the traditional does when you apply wet glue.

 Finding the right installer guarantees a successful wallpaper.
 Look always for someone how is willing to asses you wall prior installing: check if your wall has any deformation or needs some repair prior wallpapering.